After being "caught out" by feedlots, the Hawke's Bay Regional Council is being applauded for taking a "zero tolerance approach" to them in future.

-Because grass does not grow well during the colder period, the intensive feeding on the lots ensures farmers can keep their cattle, and keep them well fed.
+Because grass does not grow well during the colder period, the intensive feeding on the lots ensure farmers can keep their cattle, and keep them well fed.

-Because winter was over, the report stated this was an "ideal opportunity" for the council to engage with the farming sector, and ensure future compliance.
+As winter was over the report stated this was an "ideal opportunity" for the council to engage with the farming sector, and ensure future compliance.